Community Arts Impact Grants - NEW!

 These are reimbursement grants and the grant period is March 1 through Sept.
 15. Eligible artists may apply for up to $2,000.
 Please read the program's Guidelines document for eligibility requirements and program information.
 Funding for this program is provided by the Hillsborough Board of County Commissioners and managed by the Arts Council.

 Where the Arts Council Gets Money for Grants

-The Arts Council's grant programs are made possible thanks to funds from the Hillsborough County Board of County Commissioners, donations received from individuals and fundraising events such as FIVE by FIVE and Heart of the Arts.
+The Arts Council's grant programs are made possible thanks to funds from the Hillsborough County Board of County Commissioners.

 If you have questions about the Arts Council's grant programs or if you are interested in establishing a named grant fund to support artists, arts organizations or art projects in our area, please contact Terri Simons, Director of Program Services, at (813) 276-8250.

 Other Organizations, Foundations that Offer Grants

 There are many foundations, corporations and other organizations that offer funding for the arts.
 Check these listings for grants available for individual artists, nonprofits or specific types of projects.
 A few grant programs provide emergency relief.